 The Chair of the working group is appointed by the Council, and he/she is usually an independent, senior academic with an interest in the field and knowledge of the wider policy environment.
 The Chair is co-opted as a member of Council during the course of the working group, to facilitate communication between the working group and the Council.

-The Chair and the Council together appoint further Working Party members.
-Members are chosen to ensure that the Working Party contains a range of experience and skills, while retaining a committee of workable size.
+The Chair and the Council together appoint further working group members.
+Members are chosen to ensure that the working group contains a range of experience and skills, while retaining a committee of workable size.
 Members must be willing to contribute to debate in an open and constructive manner, and to work together to produce a rigorous consensus report.
-Members of Working Parties take part in a personal capacity (rather than representing any organisations or groups) to ensure they are free to explore different views and positions.
+Members of working groups take part in a personal capacity (rather than representing any organisations or groups) to ensure they are free to explore different views and positions.

 The Council’s research culture project was overseen by a Steering Group made up of members of staff from six of the UK’s leading scientific organisations, who shared similar concerns about the factors affecting the research community.
 In contrast, the Council’s naturalness project is overseen by a Steering Group of Council members.
 The composition and size of the group will depend on the type of project.